asiankidtv/asiankidtv/README.md

 ## About Me
 Hi!
 My name is Ethan and I am a full-stack developer who specializes in Django for Web Development.
-I have experience with C, C++, Python, HTML, JS, CSS, PostgreSQL and I am currently learning Java.
+I have experience with C++, Python, HTML, JS, CSS, PostgreSQL, and containerization with Docker and I am currently learning React.
 My main language is Python.
 If you'd like to know more about me check out my [personal website](https://asiankidtv.altergate.org/)

 ### Other Interests